RedSLeo/Mental-Wellbeing/README.md

 # Features
 * Mood Tracking
-  * Since I plan to implement
+  * Plan to implement a user using their voice as a way to vent (optional)
 * Meditation and Relaxation
-* Journaling
+* Journaling *
 * Therapist Directory
 * Community Support
 * Resource Library